MarkDPierce/cult-of-sleep/event-signup.md

 ## Signing up for a new Event

 Depending on the event type, the event could be posted in #events or #-raid-signup.
-Just check which channels you have access too and which events you want to attend as this guide should cover any channels posted even.
+Just check which channels you have access too and which events you want to attend as this guide should cover any channels posted event.

 For the sake of this walk-through I'll be signing up for a raid on my main